dparker2016/HWK-10/README.md

 That's the tone or feeling I sensed when viewed these videos Not unlike a militia, conspiracy groups, "they're out to get you!", etc.
 And I don't mean that in a negative or critical way.
 I do understand that there ARE "powers" that be, that are running shit.
+AND I can, and do, appreciate, that there are individuals, and groups that are exposing this to the lay person (Me!)
+These are very intelligent computer science people with an agenda.... and depending on which side you fall, defcon22 is a revoulution for the people or an anarchist rebellion!